pufffikk/fast-api-crud-operations/README.md

 Make sure the courses assigned to a teacher are deleted when the teacher is deleted.
 For this feature you can check this section in the documentation: https://docs.sqlalchemy.org/en/14/orm/tutorial.html#deleting

+# FURTHER WORK:
+You can add Student class, which has a many-to-many relationship with the table Courses.
+You can add new endpoints and make sure the relationships are set up correctly.